That time Galileo was stuck in the past

 Where do we go from here?
 It is a sobering incident for the PNT community.
 Putting the spin aside, there is no way that GSA intended for Galileo to go offline for a week, nor did they have a rapid response way of handing control over to the backup facility.
 The biggest question of all right now is not whether Galileo has implemented the fix to prevent this ever happening again - the question is actually whether the GPS constellation is at risk of the same failure.
 A week-long loss of GPS would be catastrophic to the World economy and would certainly occupy a few more column inches than Galileo's mishap did.

 When an entire constellation goes down the impact on a receiver’s performance could be dramatic, especially figures associated with availability, integrity and continuity of service.
-Focal Point’s S-GPS technology is designed to boost the performance of each satellite being tracked by mitigating multipath interference and isolating the line-of-sight component from the sea of reflected signals when in an urban environment.
+Focal Point’s S-GNSS technology is designed to boost the performance of each satellite being tracked by mitigating multipath interference and isolating the line-of-sight component from the sea of reflected signals when in an urban environment.
 This allows a receiver to provide maximum performance with a minimum number of satellites in use, a useful protection against a low availability of satellites.
 Admittedly, we designed this for the urban canyon problem, but catastrophic failure of an entire constellation also falls in the remit where Focal Point adds value to a receiver design.